December 8, 2023

 Healthy spirituality upholds virtues and promotes practices that help us develop psychological capacities like empathy, emotion regulation, and self-awareness that are essential to making virtue automatic.
 To be virtuous requires the ability to “read the room,” so to speak—to understand the needs of others.
 We are often faced with decisions where we have to choose between two less than ideal options, putting us in situations where our sense of morality and justice are compromised.
 Making moral decisions requires impulse control and psychological skills like attention, focus, perspective-taking, and moral reasoning.
 Spiritual practices like prayer, meditation, and service to others all help instill the psychological skills required to make virtue a habit.

 Particularly, in the current day and age when people are less often part of conventional congregations or organizations that supply ethics or codes (think scouting), people increasingly lack a normative sense of right and wrong.
-A lack of beliefs and ideals not only can lead to identity confusion, narcissism, and anxiety; but also has social fall out that is evident in lack of trust, respect, a shared sense of purpose, and structural injustices.
+A lack of beliefs and ideals can not only lead to identity confusion, narcissism, and anxiety, but also has social fallout that is evident in lack of trust, respect, a shared sense of purpose, and structural injustices.

 Spiritual health is not just an individual construct, but at its cores involves how we perceive and treat one another.
 Healthy spirituality has a loving stance and upholds the dignity of all persons, strives toward justice, and involves communities of practice that continue to work out ethical ideals and support the development of virtuous habits that support our capacity to thrive with and for others.